mateusduboli/bjn-logstash-cookbook/Readme.md

 ## Requirements

-This cookbook depends on `ark` and `runit`, but a recent Java should be installed, thus we suggest the `bjn_java` cookbook.
+This cookbook depends on `ark`, `runit`, and `bjn_helpers`, but a recent Java should be installed, thus we suggest the `bjn_java` cookbook.
 The following platforms are officially supported:

 * Ubuntu 12.04
 * Ubuntu 14.04